Tooth Extractions Near Huber Heights, OH

 Call us if bleeding will not slow, swelling worsens after day two, or you have fever

-Costs And Payment Options
+Costs and Payment Options

 Cost depends on which tooth, complexity, and whether additional steps are needed for safe care and healing.
+If cost is a concern, we work with patients from Huber Heights and the surrounding area to find a workable path forward.

 You’ll receive a written estimate before treatment begins.